Empower Your Practice

 Today’s healthcare professionals want to do right by their patients.
 Sometimes that means thinking about how we improve business processes and using the best tools for the job.

-Just as with standard healthcare, there are circumstances where telemedicine medical malpractice can occur.
-It is just as important for any professional involved in telemedicine to be aware of what issues they may face and to ensure that they provide a reasonable standard of care to all their patients.
-In this article, we’ll explain the basics of telemedicine and how best to avoid its common pitfalls.
+Just as with standard healthcare, there are circumstances where telemedicine malpractice can occur.
+The most common malpractice errors in telehealth include misdiagnosis, failure to treat, and prescribing errors (such as prescribing the wrong medication, the wrong dosage, or a drug the patient is allergic to).
+It is vital for any professional involved in telemedicine to be aware of what issues they may face and to ensure that they provide a reasonable standard of care.

 Learn how to simplify your practice workflow and free up more time for patients with Medesk.